wikipathways/pvjs/test/README.md

 $ git pull wikipathways master
 ```

-## C. Install Node.js and all necessary plugin and modules
+## C. Install Node.js and all necessary plugins and modules

 If you've already done this, skip ahead to Step D. Otherwise: